Enta Omri was composed by Mohammed Abdul Waheb. The instrumental version we use is by Hossam Ramzy

 This was our very first attempt at romantic partnering and features our first ever lifts, taught to us by Denzil Bailey of the English National Ballet.

-Dancers: Agata Taveres, Cate Caasi Brick, Chantel Phillips, Itziar Ortiz de Landazuri, Maelle Mayel and Ozgen Ozgec.
+Dancers: Agata Taveres, Cate Caasi Brick, Chantel Phillips, Itziar Landazuria, Maelle Mayel and Ozgen Ozgec.
 Charlotte appears briefly in her role as narrator in Dreams of the Orient.